How To Use Your Keywords

 Keep in mind that Google doesn’t like duplicate descriptions or title tags on your site.
 If you use a keyword excessively, the search engine perceives this as spamming.
 Also, you want to make sure each page on your site has unique keywords.
 You don’t want two pages on your site competing for the same keyword ranking.
 This is also known as keyword cannibalization, and as the name implies, it’s not good.

 How are you feeling about the SEO steps so far?
 It’s more manageable when it’s broken down into simpler steps.
+Next in the series is Step 3: Tracking SEO.
 If you have additional SEO questions or want a free SEO analysis, please contact Acquire Internet Marketing.
 We’d love to help!